Menu

 When you apply

-Apply for the private plan with the CT Paid Leave Authority if you obtained a majority vote
+Apply for the Private Plan with the CT Paid Leave Authority if you obtained a majority vote

 • You must already be registered with the CT Paid Family and Medical Leave Authority.
 Otherwise, register now at www.ctpaidleave.org.